 The heterogeneous impacts of credit injections and input subsidies.
-In the previous Section 6.2, we show that the convex management costs and the linear adjustment costs are crucial for generating the heterogeneous cyclicality of adoption and termination across different producers in Figure 2 of Fact 2, which is one of our key empirical findings.
+In the previous Section 6.2, we show that the convex management costs and the linear adjustment costs are crucial for generating the heterogeneous cyclicality of adoption and termination across different producers in Fig. 2 of Fact 2, which is one of our key empirical findings.
 An important issue is whether the convexity in management and adjustment costs makes different producers benefit differently from the policies by generating cross-sectional heterogeneity in the adoption and termination.
-Panel (a) in Figure 7 shows the output improvement of producers from credit injection (solid red line, y-axis) against their (log) idiosyncratic productivities (x-axis) in the benchmark economy when the detrended log aggregate output is at the 2020 level of -0.044 and many producers face tight financial constraints.
+Panel (a) in Fig. 7 shows the output improvement of producers from credit injection (solid red line, y-axis) against their (log) idiosyncratic productivities (x-axis) in the benchmark economy when the detrended log aggregate output is at the 2020 level of -0.044 and many producers face tight financial constraints.
 As expected, credit injections increase the output of low- and medium-productivity (i.e., small-and medium-sized) producers who initially were financially constrained, but they do not affect the output of high-productivity producers.
 Interestingly, medium-sized producers benefit more from credit injections than the smallest ones, as indicated by the upward-sloping segment of the line.
-Intuitively, although the smallest producers have small net worth, they incur much lower management costs due to the convexity of the management cost function.
-Consequently, they experience less tightness in credit constraints compared to larger producers and, therefore, receive inferior benefits from the credit injections.
-In contrast, in the counterfactual economy with linear management costs (panel b), output improvement (weakly) decreases in the productivity and size of producers, as evinced by the downwardslopping solid red line.
+Intuitively, although the smallest producers have small net worth, they incur much lower management costs due to the convexity of the management cost (panel by, output improvement (weakly) decreases in the productivity and size of producers, as evinced by the downward-slopping solid red line.